UMD-CATS/umd-cats.github.io/index.md

 Science, University of Maryland, College Park.

 <!-- Modify this -->
-This semester, the seminar meets on Thursdays from 11:00 am to 12:00 pm at IRB 3137 (might differ sometimes, check the schedule below).
+This semester, the seminar meets on Fridays from 11:00 am to 12:00 pm at IRB 3137 (might differ sometimes, check the schedule below).
 Please sign up for our [mailing list][theory-local] if you would like to receive notifications (and Zoom meeting details) for the talks.